What is more lovely than helping these lovely birds getting food during cold winters ?

 On the SigFox backend, two requests will be made when a message is received :

-- The temperature and humidity are stored in the database located on Thinger.io
+- All the data are stored in the database located on Thinger.io

-- A tweet is sent using IFTTT.
+- A tweet is sent using IFTTT from the SigFox backend.
 The twitter account is : https://twitter.com/Iot_Birdfeeder

 1. Hardware schematics